Rats (short story): Reception

-Penny Fielding writes, "...contrary to the reception of James as a master of the 'well-made tale,' 'Rats' is ill-proportioned, with an extensive and somewhat repetitive buildup to a conventional 'what's behind the locked door?' plot, followed by a cursory explanation about an executed murderer whose animated corpse may have been spotted."
+Penny Fielding writes, "[C]ontrary to the reception of James as a master of the 'well-made tale,' 'Rats' is ill-proportioned, with an extensive and somewhat repetitive buildup to a conventional 'what's behind the locked door?' plot, followed by a cursory explanation about an executed murderer whose animated corpse may have been spotted."

+Jack Sullivan writes "'The Story of a Disappearance and an Appearance,' 'Two Doctors', 'Mr. Humphreys and His Inheritance" and 'Rats' read more like dark enigmas than finished works of fiction."

 Adaptations

 On 16 June 1949, the BBC Home Service broadcast a 15-minute reading of "Rats" performed by Anthony Jacobs.

 On 27 December 1977, BBC producer Michell Raper presented a 30-minute talk entitled The Ghosts of M. R. James on BBC Radio 4, which featured a reading from "Rats".

 On 15 November 1982, BBC Radio 4 broadcast a reading of "Rats" by Richard Hurndall in the 15-minute Morning Story slot.

 On 9 June 1986, BBC Radio 4 transmitted another reading of "Rats" on Morning Story, this time read by James Aubrey.
 The 15-minute show was repeated on 7 October 2018 on Radio 4 Extra.

 On 3 January 1998, BBC Radio 4 aired a reading of "Rats" by Benjamin Whitrow as part of The Late Book: Ghost Stories.

 In April 2007, Fantom Films released the audiobook Tales of the Supernatural, which included a reading of "Rats" by Ian Fairbairn.

 In 2008, BBC Audio released the audiobook Ghost Stories v.1, which included a reading of "Rats" by Sir Derek Jacobi.

 On 22 December 2018, an original drama based on "Rats" written by Neil Brand aired on BBC Radio 4 as part of the series, The Haunting of M. R. James.
 It starred Mark Gatiss as M. R. James and Fenella Woolgar as Gwendolyn MacBryde.

 In 2018, Shadows at the Door: The Podcast began a series of full-cast adaptations of James' stories, including "Rats".